craftcms/cms/docs/plugins/plugin-settings.md

 }
 ```

-Next you need to add a public [getSettingsHtml()](https://docs.craftcms.com/api/v2/etc/components/ISavableComponentType.html#getSettingsHtml-detail) method which returns the HTML for displaying your settings.
-We recommend that you create a template for the actual settings HTML, and load it up with [TemplatesService::render()](https://docs.craftcms.com/api/v2/services/TemplatesService.html#render-detail).
+Next you need to add a public <api:Craft\getSettingsHtml()> method which returns the HTML for displaying your settings.
+We recommend that you create a template for the actual settings HTML, and load it up with <api:Craft\TemplatesService::render()>.

 ```php
 <?php